-It has been a truly incredible year for us here at Rare Earth, with the opening of our exclusive-use bush property, Pel’s Post, in the far north of the Kruger National Park and our brand new boutique hotel in Plettenberg Bay, The Old Rectory.
+It has been a truly incredible year for us here at Rare Earth, with the opening of our luxury bush property, Pel’s Post, in the far north of the Kruger National Park and our brand new boutique hotel in Plettenberg Bay, The Old Rectory.
 Here we reflect on some of the highlights across our portfolio but, most of all, we thank each and every one of you for your ongoing support - we appreciate it so very much.

 2017 has been a year of great growth for us here at Rare Earth.
 Our mission has always been to find the most rare and beautiful places in South Africa and to allow our guests the opportunity of experiencing them in all their glory.
 In this fast-paced world, it is our aim to bring peace, joy and out-of-this-world experiences to all those who stay with us, whilst we do everything we can to preserve the environment and protect it for this generation and the next.